 2. What are Invasive Plants?

 Plants can become invasive when they escape cultivation and enter into natural areas.
-This is a particular problem with certain non-native plants because they don’t have the same conditions here that would keep their growth in check in their home countries.
+This is a particular problem with certain non-native plants because they don’t have the same conditions here that would keep their growth in check in their native habitats.

 Invasive plants tend to produce a ton of seeds and thrive on disturbed soils.
-They can easily crowd out natives and form monocultures of just a few plant species, limiting wildlife habitat.
+They can easily crowd out natives and form monocultures, limiting wildlife habitat.

 Non-native invasive plants can also be referred to as noxious weeds.
 Here is a list of the top 6 invasive plant species in the United States.